selectmixer/Frinkiac_Microservice/README.md

 >Episode, Timestamp, Title, Director, Writer, Airdate, Image, Subtitles

-- ‘Image’ will be a URL link to the image.
+- ‘Image’ will be a URL to the image.

 - ‘Subtitles’ will be an array of strings.